The short answer

 Calgary-specific long-line:

-Most Calgary Beagle owners use long-line for life on outdoor adventures.
-Realistic acceptance.
+Most Calgary Beagle owners use a long-line for life on outdoor adventures.
+That is the realistic acceptance.

-Calgary Beagle owners must commit to escape-proof setup.
+Calgary Beagle owners must commit to an escape-proof setup.

 Fence requirements:

-- 5-6 feet minimum.
+- 5 to 6 feet minimum.
 Beagles can climb 4-foot fences when motivated

-- Dig deterrents CRITICAL — concrete/paver footing, chicken wire buried 12–18 inches deep, “L-footer” wire mesh inside yard along fence base, patio stones
+- Dig deterrents are critical.
+Concrete or paver footing, chicken wire buried 12 to 18 inches deep, an “L-footer” wire mesh inside the yard along the fence base, patio stones

-- Gap checks monthly — Beagles squeeze through 5–6 inch openings
+- Gap checks monthly.
+Beagles squeeze through 5 to 6 inch openings

-- Calgary chinook winds damage fences seasonally — walk fence after every chinook + repair within 24–48 hours
+- Calgary chinook winds damage fences seasonally.
+Walk the fence after every chinook and repair within 24 to 48 hours

 Gate management: